Ways To Donate

 Each year, Pacific Aviation Museum Pearl Harbor reaches out to seek support in three areas to ensure that this treasured history is not forgotten.
 Your support will help us in the following ways:

-Capital Campaign – on-going and major capital investment to restore and effectively steward historic structures and artifacts that share the history of December 7th 1941 and beyond, ensuring lessons of the past continue to provide the foundation for our future.
+Capital Campaign – On-going and major capital investment to restore and effectively steward historic structures and artifacts that share the history of December 7th, 1941 and beyond, ensuring lessons of the past continue to provide the foundation for our future.
+Learn more here.